Residence Life Handbook

 Housekeeping

 Residents are expected to keep their rooms and apartments neat and clean.
-Students are encouraged to clean periodically to reduce the risk of fire hazards and to maintain a reasonable sanitation standard.
-Residents may be asked by the Director/Assistant Director of Residence Life or their designees to clean if the room or area becomes a hazard or nuisance, if smells develop, or if garbage is overflowing.
 Student housing will be inspected regularly for cleanliness and maintenance/repairs.
 Residents are responsible for the disposal of trash and waste.
-Do not leave garbage for extended periods of time, such as over the weekend or for more than two days.
 Containers for waste disposal are available outside each building location.
 Vacuum cleaners are available through the Residence Life staff.

 When moving out, the room must be left in approximately the same condition as it was at check-in.
 If the room is found to need cleaning or maintenance, charges will be assessed.